Rayla: Book One: Moon (2018)

 The next day, Rayla is attacked by Corvus, a soldier sent by Amaya to track them, and defeats him.
-Later, while travelling up a mountain, an argument between Rayla and Callum about the former's trustworthiness, coupled with a burp from Bait, causes an avalanche.
-The trio end up on an unstable frozen lake, where Rayla reveals the true nature of her wrist ribbon, but before she can reveal the death of Harrow, Callum desperately shoves the Dragon egg into Rayla's hands, causing her to drop it due to her dying hand.
+Later, while traveling up a mountain, an argument between Rayla and Callum about the former's trustworthiness, coupled with a burp from Bait, causes an avalanche.
+The trio ends up on an unstable frozen lake, where Rayla reveals the true nature of her wrist ribbon, but before she can reveal the death of Harrow, Callum desperately shoves the Dragon egg into Rayla's hands, causing her to drop it due to her dying hand.
 Ezran rescues the egg, but the freezing water leaves it severely weakened.
-Later, the group travels into a human town, where Rayla disguises herself as a human and unsuccessfully attempts to cut off her wrist ribbon with a Sun Forge blade, a super-heated dagger made by Sunfire elves.
+Later, the group travels into a human town, where Rayla disguises herself as a human and unsuccessfully attempts to cut off her wrist ribbon with a Sunforge blade, a super-heated dagger made by Sunfire elves.
 The group then travel up a mountain called the "Cursed Caldera" to find a mysterious "miracle healer".
 During the trip, they work together to slay a giant leech.
-The supposed "healer" turns out to be a female Moonshadow elf mage named Lujanne, who specializes in illusions.
-By unleashing the storm inside his Primal Stone, Callum manages to hatch the egg of the Dragon Prince, who then bites off Rayla's wrist ribbon.
+The supposed "healer" turns out to be a female Moonshadow Elf Moon Mage named Lujanne, who specializes in illusions.
+By unleashing the storm inside his Sky Primal Stone, Callum manages to hatch the egg of the Dragon Prince, Azymondias, who Ezran nicknames Zym.
+Zym bites off Rayla's wrist ribbon, saving her hand.